 Learn about the major changes coming to AP Exams in 2025 as the College Board transitions most tests to a digital format.
 Find out which exams are going digital, how the new testing interface works, and how to prepare.

 Starting in May 2025, there are 28 AP Exams that will no longer be offered as standard paper-based tests for the majority of students.
-Instead, they'll be delivered through the College Board's Bluebook testing application.
-Among these 28 exams, 16 will be fully digital, meaning you'll answer both multiple-choice and free-response questions entirely on a device.
-Meanwhile, 12 subjects will move to a hybrid digital format, in which you'll see and respond to multiple-choice questions digitally but handwrite free-response answers in a paper booklet.
+Instead, they will be delivered through the College Board's Bluebook testing application.
+Among these 28 exams, 16 will be fully digital, meaning you will answer both multiple-choice and free-response questions entirely on a device.
+Meanwhile, 12 subjects will move to a hybrid digital format, in which you will see and respond to multiple-choice questions digitally but handwrite free-response answers in a paper booklet.

 Twelve exams will follow a hybrid model.
 This approach acknowledges that some subjects still benefit from handwritten work, especially when dealing with mathematical symbols, graphs, and intricate chemical or physical notations.
 The multiple-choice sections for these subjects will appear in the Bluebook app, but free-response answers must be handwritten in the provided booklet.
 Hybrid exams include: